-The cattle of Geryon was the fourth labor of Heracles
+The cattle of Geryon was the tenth labor of Heracles

 As a fourth labor, Eurystheus ordered Heracles to go to the island Erytheia and bring him the cattle of the monstrous Geryon.